 3. Maintain and Upgrade Your Fencing

-Fencing should always be checked regularly for wear and tear.
-Determined predators can do a number on flimsy fencing, and any new openings should be repaired immediately.
+You should always check fencing regularly for wear and tear.
+Determined predators can do a number on flimsy fencing, and you should repair any new openings immediately.

 If you can’t afford some of the higher-quality fencing mentioned here, start with what you can afford, and upgrade as time goes on.

 Hey, maybe you can start saving by selling some of your fresh eggs!

 With some tweaking and additions, most of these fencing options will work to keep your chickens safe.